monitor-ai/Lykos/README.md

 ## Setup for demo project

-1. Install Lykos App and register a new account.
+1. Install <a href="https://raw.githubusercontent.com/monitor-ai/Lykos/master/lykos.apk">Lykos App</a> and register a new account.
 2. Clone this repository.
 3. Navigate to Backend directory.
 4. Open test.py file.